-In the scene where Charles Xavier and Raven walk out of a pub into Oxford's New College Lane (the Bridge of Sighs is in the background) they are actually walking out of a side door of Hertford College.
-The pub sign the filmmakers use is copied from The Eagle pub in Cambridge, where the pioneers of DNA research, where Francis Crick and James Watson announced they had "discovered the secret of life" to some surprised drinkers in 1953.
-(The pub sign for famous The Eagle And Child pub in Oxford has the bird facing the other way, and is carrying a baby in its talons.)
+(at around 12 mins) When Charles Xavier and Raven walk out of a pub into Oxford's New College Lane (the Bridge of Sighs is in the background) they are actually walking out of a side door of Hertford College.
+The pub sign the filmmakers use is copied from The Eagle pub in Cambridge, where the pioneers of DNA research, Francis Crick and James Watson announced they had "discovered the secret of life" to some surprised drinkers in 1953.
+(The sign for Oxford's famous The Eagle And Child pub has the bird facing the other way, and is carrying a baby in its talons.)

 In the original comics of the X-Men; the original characters were Angel, Beast, Iceman, Marvel Girl (Jean), and Cyclops.
 Beast was a strong man with huge feet, whose agility would have matched that of Nightcrawler's.

-The scene at the water fountain where Moira "hears" Professor X speaking to her while her co-workers have been frozen, was shot during the final sound mix, on the first floor of building 32 on the Twentieth Century Fox lot.
+(at around 30 mins) The scene at the water fountain where Moira "hears" Professor X speaking to her while her co-workers have been frozen, was shot during the final sound mix, on the first floor of building 32 on the 20th Century Fox lot.

 The early version of the X-jet is visually almost identical to the Lockheed SR-71 including the shock diamond effect from the engines.
 However, the X-jet adds additional engines on the underside for VTOL capability and substantially changes the internal layout from a two person cockpit to a much larger cargo area